AlokDas1234/Django-Charm/README.md

 django-charm --createproject myproject -a myapp

 ```
-  #####  To create only a new app inside an existing project:
+  ##### Create  new app inside an existing project:

-1.Make sure your Django project already exists.<br>
+- Make sure your Django project already exists.<br>

-2.Use the --createapp flag to specify the new app name.<br>
+- Use the --createapp flag to specify the new app name.<br>

-3.Use -p to specify the parent project name (where manage.py is located).
+- Use -p to specify the parent project name (where manage.py is located).

 ```bash